davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 2](/blog/2024/02/nix-home-manager/).
 This includes:

 - Custom keybindings and settings
-- Installing themes and extensions from nixpkgs and directly from the VSCode Marketplace
+- Installing themes and extensions from a nixpkgs overlay
 - Properly aliasing VSCode and other macOS applications to `/Applications` for Spotlight

 <!--more-->